hlr lookup

 Mobile Number Portability:

-The process of switching to a new mobile operator without changing your phone number is known as mobile number portability.
-Even there were roaming charges within the same country in some places (for example, India).
+Switching to a new mobile operator without changing your phone number is known as mobile number portability.
+There were roaming charges within the same country in some places (for example, India).
 So, when someone moves from one location to another within the same country, they can use MNP with the same operator to avoid paying roaming fees.

 Every country has an MNP database (DB) that binds a mobile phone number to the appropriate service provider.
 It allows calls and SMS traffic to be routed to the correct destination.
 The database is accessible to all mobile operators.
 When an application requests an HLR lookup, the MNP DB is queried to obtain the serving HLR for the MSISDN.